Rome, Open City: Critical response

 Rome, Open City received a mediocre reception from Italian audiences when it was first released when Italian people were said to want escapism after the war.
 However, it became more popular as the film's reputation grew in other countries.
 The film brought international attention to Italian cinema and is considered a quintessential example of neorealism in film, so much so that together with Paisà and Germania anno zero it is called Rossellini's "Neorealist Trilogy".
 Robert Burgoyne called it "the perfect exemplar of this mode of cinematic creation [neorealism] whose established critical definition was given by André Bazin".
 Rossellini himself traced what was called neorealism back to one of his earlier films The White Ship, which he claimed had the same style.
 Some Italian critics also maintained that neorealism was simply a continuation of earlier Italian films from the 1930s, such as those directed by filmmakers Francesco De Robertis and Alessandro Blasetti.
 More recent scholarship points out that this film is actually less neo-realist and rather melodramatic.
 Critics debate whether the pending marriage of the Catholic Pina and the communist Francesco really "acknowledges the working partnership of communists and Catholics in the actual historical resistance".

 Bosley Crowther, film critic for The New York Times, gave the film a highly positive review, and wrote "Yet the total effect of the picture is a sense of real experience, achieved as much by the performance as by the writing and direction.
 The outstanding performance is that of Aldo Fabrizi as the priest, who embraces with dignity and humanity a most demanding part.
 Marcello Pagliero is excellent too, as the resistance leader, and Anna Magnani brings humility and sincerity to the role of the woman who is killed.
 The remaining cast is unqualifiedly fine, with the exception of Harry Feist in the role of the German commander.
 His elegant arrogance is a bit too vicious – but that may be easily understood."
 Film critic William Wolf especially praised the scene where Pina is shot, stating that "few scenes in cinema have the force of that in which Magnani, arms outstretched, races towards the camera to her death."

-Pope Francis has said that the film is among his favorites.